elbaulp/elbaulp.github.io/_posts/2012-03-30-erp-cobros.md

      end if;

      --Comprobacion fecha emision
-     if :new.fechaPago &lt; :new.fechaEmis then raise errorFechas; end if;
+     if :new.fechaPago < :new.fechaEmis then raise errorFechas; end if;

      -- si se cambia ele importe ha de ser 10% mayot if (:new.importe != :old.importe) and (:new.importe > :old.importe*1.1) then raise imporMuyAlto; end if;